Navigating Short Term Rental Ownership in Florida June 2026

 There are numerous websites for listing, booking, and payment for short term rentals.
 In Florida, if you’re looking to have at least one tax checked off your list, Airbnb and VRBO automatically collect and remit Florida state-administered lodging taxes when they receive guest payments.
 However, you would still be responsible for any local and county taxes.

-1. Airbnb: Airbnb remains the most well-known and fastest growing rental site.
+- Airbnb: Airbnb remains the most well-known and fastest growing rental site.
 It’s often the first place people check, and you can benefit from the trust renters have in the brand.
-Additionally, listing your site on Airbnb comes with a $1 million dollar insurance policy on your property.
+Plus, listing your site on Airbnb comes with a $1 million dollar insurance policy on your property.
 However, while they don’t charge you to list your property, they do take a commission fee on bookings.

-3. Booking.com & Expedia: Other popular listing sites include Booking.com and Expedia, where you can leverage the flight and rental car search functions to get in front of potential customers coming to your city.
+- Booking.com & Expedia: Other popular listing sites include Booking.com and Expedia, where you can tap into the flight and rental car search functions to get in front of potential customers coming to your city.
 However, that exposure comes with a higher fee.
 Booking.com has a 15% fee for all reservations and Expedia ranges from 10-30%.

 Whether you’re a first time vacation short-term rental owner or a seasoned host, Rove Travel takes care of your home so you don’t have to.
-With collections in West Palm Beach, and Miami, Rove Travel has a keen understanding of the Floridashort termrental landscape and is here to help you enjoy the benefits of owning a short term rental in the Sunshine State.
+With collections in West Palm Beach, and Miami, Rove Travel has a keen understanding of the Florida short term rental market and is here to help you enjoy the benefits of owning a short term rental in the Sunshine State.

 Florida’s Real Estate Opportunities

 The allure of West Palm Beach's real estate market signifies a broader trend of lucrative investment opportunities in Florida.
-Dive into our guide on exploring the opportunities in West Palm Beach real estate to glean insights on what makes Florida a viable landscape for short-term rental investments.
-Moreover, the vibrant real estate market of Miami has its unique set of opportunities and challenges; delve into our guide on investing in Miami real estate to explore the prospects in this dynamic region.
-If you're eyeing a quieter, yet equally promising market, our guide on navigating the Naples, Florida real estate market offers a comprehensive overview to inform your investment decisions in this charming locale.
+Read our guide on West Palm Beach real estate to learn what makes Florida a viable market for short-term rental investments.
+Miami's real estate market has its own set of opportunities and challenges; read our guide on investing in Miami real estate for more on this region.
+If you're eyeing a quieter, yet equally promising market, our Naples real estate market guide offers a full overview to inform your investment decisions in this charming locale.

-Broadening Your Investment Horizons: While exploring investment opportunities in Florida, broadening your horizons to other lucrative markets can offer a diversified investment portfolio.
+Broadening Your Investment Horizons: While looking into investment opportunities in Florida, broadening your horizons to other lucrative markets can offer a diversified investment portfolio.
 Uncover the potential of the Scottsdale real estate market in our blog on the hidden gems of Scottsdale real estate.